Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Since the application is hosted on EC2, it does not need credentials to access S3.
 - [ ] Use the 509 certificates instead of the access and the secret access keys.

-### in Amazon EC2 Container Service components, what is the name of a logical grouping of container instances on which you can place tasks?
+### In Amazon EC2 Container Service components, what is the name of a logical grouping of container instances on which you can place tasks?

 - [x] A cluster.
 - [ ] A container instance.